Shao-Group/rnabridge-test/README.md

 Here we provide scripts to download datasets, run these tools and reproduce the results and figures in the manuscript.

-The pipeline involves in the followint four steps:
+The pipeline involves in the followint five steps:

 1. Download necessary datasets (`data` directory).
 2. Download and/or compile necessary programs (`programs` directory).